EPCCed/eidf-docs/docs/services/securedataroom/policies.md

 The access logs are available in /var/log/squid/access.log.x where x is the log rotation number, with access.log.0 being the most recent log file.

 The log retention period can be adjusted by changing the logfile_rotate parameter in the squid configuration file located at /etc/squid/squid.conf and the cronjob that runs the log rotation command.
 By default the log rotation happens everyday at midnight.
 This is the [frequency recommended by Squid](https://wiki.squid-cache.org/SquidFaq/SquidLogs#which-log-files-can-i-delete-safely) to ensure log files do not grow too large.

+### Login Activity

+Login activity is automatically logged by the access tools (XRDP and SSH).
+The relevant log files follow these naming patterns: `xrdp-sesman.log*` for XRDP logins and `auth.log*` for SSH authentication.

+Login activity to the Secure Virtual Desktop VMs is copied periodically from each VM to the project router VM `<projectID>-router`, where it is stored in the `ubuntu` user's home directory `/home/ubuntu/log-replications/`.

+Logs are retained for a default period of 30 days before being automatically deleted.
+Each machine has its own log file and type of log file.

 ## Machine management policies (R06)